infinitest/infinitest.github.com/_doc/intellij.md

 You have to compile the file after you change it.
 By default, IntelliJ does not compile classes automatically like Eclipse.

-Also, check the `infinitest.filters` file to make sure your tests are not ignored.
+Also, check the "infinitest.filters" file to make sure your tests are not ignored.